yossisp/spektor.dev/content/blog/how-to-stream-mongodb-changes-to-kafka/index.md

         - "mongo"
 ```

 Once the file is created `docker-compose up` can be run from the same directory as the file.
 Notice that Debezium configuration contains several environment variables which are Kafka Connect variables.
 They can be found in the [docs](https://kafka.apache.org/documentation/#connect) by their namesakes: `config.storage.topic`, `offset.storage.topic`, `status.storage.topic` etc. These topics require specific configuration which is mentioned in the [docs](https://kafka.apache.org/documentation/#connect).
 Debezium will attempt to auto create the topics if your Kafka broker allows it.
-You can check if the topics were created with Debezium required settings in Kafdrop at `localhost:9000`:
+You can check if the topics were created with the required settings in Kafdrop at `localhost:9000`:

 ![upload new configuration](./kafdrop.png)

-else the topics must be created manually with the required settings via a Kafka admin client of your choice.
+else the topics must be created manually with via a Kafka admin client of your choice.

 What is left is to connect Debezium to MongoDB.
 Firstly, Debezium requires a certain set of permissions to access oplog collection.
 A user can be created for this purpose in mongo shell.
 Run `docker exec -it mongo /bin/bash`.
 Once inside the container execute `mongo` command to start mongo shell.
 Run the following command: